genesiscommunitysuccess/blank-app-seed/README.md

 ## Next steps

-To get a simple application running check the [Quick Start](https://learn.genesis.global/docs/getting-started/quick-start/) guide.

-If you need an introduction to the Genesis platform and its modules it's worth heading [here](https://learn.genesis.global/docs/getting-started/learn-the-basics/simple-introduction/).
+If you need an introduction to the Genesis platform and its modules it's worth heading [here](https://docs.genesis.global/docs/develop/platform-overview/).

 ## Project structure